state anniversary license plate

 Passenger car plate with shield graphic; multi-purpose vehicle plate without shield graphic

 Passenger car plates on the 350th Anniversary base all had the shield graphic in the center of the plate.
 Maryland also issued anniversary plates for multi-purpose vehicles (a class which includes all SUVs, passenger vans and motor homes) with serial format of a 5-digit number followed by the letter "X".
 These were made without any shield.
-Vanity plates were also made without the shield, regardless of whether they had a center space.
+Vanity plates, regardless of whether they had a center space, and amateur radio operator plates were also made without the shield.

-It's possible that amateur radio and handicapped plates might have been made in 350th anniversary versions; if so, they would also be absent the shield.
+It's unclear whether handicapped plates might have been made in 350th anniversary versions; if so, they would also be absent the shield.
 Plates issued to high-ranking government officials would have had a large round state emblem occupying about the left third of the plate, but this emblem was a sticker that was applied to the plate, rather than a difference in the background sheeting.

 Texas Sesquicentennial 1836-1986